The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 The CPU: Feed the Beast Without Overspending

 At 4K, the CPU matters, but it matters differently than at 1080p.
 You are not chasing the highest FPS possible in esports titles.
-You are trying to keep the GPU fed, avoid stutter, and maintain stable frame delivery.
+You are trying to keep the GPU fed, avoid stutter, and maintain stable frame delivery when games get messy.

 What you want from a 4K CPU: